Skip to main content

 rolld

-make local-image
+make setup-testnet

 # run testnet between itself and an IBC relayer